kymatio/kymatio/doc/source/userguide.rst

   It is  designed for building representations that incorporate invariants w.r.t. geometrical transformations such as translations, rotations or more generally Euclidean transformations.

-In practice, Scattering coefficients extend MFSCs or SIFT descriptors, by incorporate second order coefficients that are stable but more discriminative than their first order counter part.
+In practice, Scattering coefficients extend MFSCs or SIFT descriptors, by incorporating second order coefficients that are stable but more discriminative than their first order counter part.
+The wavelets employed are adapted to signals such as natural images or audio sounds.

+ In this software, we propose an extension of the implementation